terascope/file-assets/docs/s3_exporter.md

 # s3_exporter

 The `s3_exporter` will export slices to objects in S3.
+This exporter will ignore empty slices to prevent feeding empty objects into the S3 store.

 # Options